oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

       vDisk I/O bandwidth usage - minimum reserved I/O value reserved is the max among all the vDisks that consumes the quota

-*   If all vDisks' reserve IO bandwidth can be guarteed
+*   If all vDisks' reserve IO bandwidth can be guarteed, the IO limit for a vm can be inflated by a certain percent. (not exeeding quota)

-the IO limit for a vm can be inflated by a certain percent. (not exeeding quota) The vm picked satisfies:
+The vm picked satisfies:

       vDisk IO limit - I/O bandwidth usage is the min among all the vDisks that consumes the quota